brendanlong/prince-of-the-dark-kingdom/src/book-4/chapter-09.md

 The potions master nodded, and left.
 Ten minutes later, Brennan entered the office.

-"Fáilte*," he said to the teacher.
+"Fáilte\[^71-1]," he said to the teacher.
 "It has been a while, old friend."

 The man gave him a less than friendly look.
 "Friend, is it?
 If knowing exactly who you are and actively not pursuing your death qualifies me as your friend,